 Benjamin Zander is the conductor of The Boston Philharmonic Orchestra and the Boston Philharmonic Youth Orchestra and a guest conductor around the world.
 With London’s famed Philharmonia Orchestra he is recording the complete cycle of Mahler symphonies, recordings that have been received with extraordinary critical acclaim both for the performance and Zander’s now famous full-length disc explaining the music for the lay listener.
-Their recordings of Mahler 9th and Bruckner’s 5th Symphony were nominated for Grammys for Best Orchestral Performance.
-Their latest recording, Mahler’s 2nd Symphony, was released last year, and nominated for the Grammy for Best Surround Sound Record.
+Their recordings of Bruckner’s 5th Symphony and Mahler’s 9th were nominated for Grammys for Best Orchestral Performance and Best Surround Sound Record, respectively.
+Their latest recording, Beethoven’s 9th Symphony, will be released later this year, 2018.

 In 1967, Mr. Zander joined the faculty at New England Conservatory, where he taught an interpretation class, conducted the Youth Philharmonic Orchestra, and conducted the conservatory orchestras.
 For 30 years he was the Artistic Director of the joint program between New England Conservatory’s Preparatory School and The Walnut Hill School for the Performing Arts in Natick, Massachusetts.
 He was awarded Faculty Emeritus status at NEC in 2012.